-Vegas Strip getting e-sports arena with nightclub overhaul
+Vegas Strip getting esports arena with nightclub overhaul

-LAS VEGAS (AP) — The Las Vegas Strip is getting its first space dedicated to competitive gaming when the Luxor hotel-casino transforms its nightclub into a multi-level e-sports arena.
+LAS VEGAS (AP) — The Las Vegas Strip is getting its first space dedicated to competitive gaming when the Luxor hotel-casino transforms its nightclub into a multi-level esports arena.

 MGM Resorts International on Tuesday announced plans for the arena that will feature a competition stage, LED video wall, daily gaming stations, food and drink and a streaming and television-quality production studio.
 Work on the venue will begin in early June with the goal of opening in early 2018.

-“We’ve closely watched the growth and excitement around e-sports, and we are always looking for new amenities for our Vegas customers,” Niklas Rytterstrom, general manager of Luxor, said.
+“We’ve closely watched the growth and excitement around esports, and we are always looking for new amenities for our Vegas customers,” Niklas Rytterstrom, general manager of Luxor, said.
 He told The Associated Press that the decision to nix the LAX nightclub was not because of its performance, but instead, it was motivated by the desire to offer customers “something really different.”

-This will be the second e-sports arena in Sin City.
+This will be the second esports arena in Sin City.
 The first one began hosting gamers in March in downtown Las Vegas.
 The arenas are part of a trend that the casino industry hopes will attract the millennial crowd.

 Most Read Stories